TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Trained machine learning models for classifying if a passenger was transported to an alternate dimension or not.

-- Used Random Forest and SVM to classify the passengers, achieving accuracy of 88% and 83% respectively.
+- Used Random Forest and SVM to classify the passengers, achieving an accuracy of 88% and 83% respectively.

 - Validated the models with k-fold cross-validation.